 - Job Search: Look below for companies that are hiring.
 Also consider conducting informational interviews with people who are working in your field of interest.
-Some of them have time on their hands now, too.

 - Update your LinkedIn Account: Create or give your LinkedIn account a refresh by filling out missing details.
 Upload a new photo, use industry-specific words, upload links to your work, and finally write that summary!

-- Practice Interviewing: Review our Interviewing Tips handout, then practice with a family member, friend or in a Zoom meeting with your career advisor, Caroline Gould.
+- Practice Interviewing: Review our Interviewing Tips handout, then practice with a family member, friend or in a meeting with your career advisor, Caroline Gould.

 Information on who’s hiring and who’s not